Kennedy-Juma/AdnEvaluationProject/AdnEvaluationApi/README.md

 Primary settings live in `appsettings.json`

 ## Database (migrations)
-A migration has already been added (`Migrations/20251012183729_InitialSetup.cs`) which creates the Identity schema.
+A migration has already been added which creates the Identity schema.
 To apply migrations:
 - From CLI:
   - __dotnet ef database update__
 - From Visual Studio:
   - Open __Package Manager Console__ and run: __Update-Database__

-Ensure the connection string points to a valid SQL Server before running.
+Ensure the connection string points to a valid MYSQL before running.

 ## Running the API
 - From CLI: __dotnet run__